 Best Asian cities for digital nomads according to travel bloggers

-Travel blogging as a full-time job requires the constant moving around and endless search for steady Internet connection that will sustain our work on the road.
+Travel blogging as a full-time job requires the constant moving around and the endless search for a steady Internet connection that will sustain our work on the road.
 In this post, travel bloggers have suggested the best Asian cities for digital nomads but don’t be confused with the numbers.
-Each city has a metric based on factors such as:

 Chiang Mai, Thailand is a famous hub for digital nomads for good reason.
-A low cost of living, high quality of life, and super-fast internet at some of the best prices anywhere in the world make it many peoples go to choice for starting out as a digital nomad.
-It is one of the best places to work remotely because there are also tons of coworking spaces or cafes to work from, weekly nomad meetups and someone is always organising some type of day trip or weekend event.
+A low cost of living, high quality of life, and super-fast internet at some of the best prices anywhere in the world make it many people’s go-to choice for starting out as a digital nomad.
+It is one of the best places to work remotely because there are also tons of coworking spaces or cafes to work from, weekly nomad meetups and someone is always organizing some type of day trip or weekend event.
 It makes for great networking.

 Also, as a foodie- Thailand has some of the best food in the world at incredible prices.
 You can have a delicious meal for less than $1 USD or treat yourself to a designer brunch for about $6.
 For anyone interested in an amazing city with a great support network at incredibly affordable prices Chiang Mai should be at the top of your list!

 by Claudia Tavani, My Adventures Across the World

 I didn’t spend too long in Bangkok, but I found it to be a great place to hang out.
 There are a lot of things to do in Bangkok, and it may well be one of the best cities in Asia to live as a digital nomad.
 Internet is easily available in a lot of places, and it works better than in most places in Asia.
 The cost of living is incredibly cheap – rent for under $300 per month for a really good place; food for more than reasonable prices.